Top 10 Things to Help Plan Your Trip

 Hot Springs National Park is a place where urban meets wild.
 Located right in the heart of downtown Hot Springs, our park has more to offer than meets the eye!

 Hot Springs National Park has several big special events planned this year!
-Check the schedule below for upcoming opportunities:
+Check the park's calendar for upcoming events!

-- Water Walks: Join a park ranger on a guided walk to the different springs along Bathhouse Row.
+- Ranger Guided Walks: Join a park ranger on a guided walk along Bathhouse Row.

-- Junior Ranger Programs: A fun 20-30 min. activity for the whole family and an opportunity to receive a junior ranger patch!
+- Junior Ranger Programs: A fun 20-30 min. activity for the whole family!
+Junior Ranger activity booklets are also available upon request at the Fordyce Bathhouse and Visitor Center.

 Gulpha Gorge campground is now reservable.